cjlovering/PyStarterRepo/README.md

 pre-commit install
 ```

 Now, proceed to use git as normal: each commit requires code-compliant code.
 If the pre-commit hooks fail, you will have to commit again.
-Note that flake8 warnings are not enforced.

 ## Resources